View Categories

 • Can be freezed if the card is stolen via.
 KYC (Know Your Customer) norms

-• Legally recognized for high value payment.
+• Legally recognized for high value payment

-Deferred Payment – It is a temporary postponement of the payment of an outstanding bill or debt, usually involving repayment by instalments.
+Deferred Payment: It is a temporary postponement of the payment of an outstanding bill or debt, usually involving repayment by instalments.

 3.6 Virtual Money: Exploring Unregulated Digital Currency

-• Virtual currency is a type of unregulated digital currency that is only available in electronic form.
+• Definition: Virtual currency is a type of unregulated digital currency that is only available in electronic form.

-• Virtual currency is currency held within the blockchain network that is not controlled by a centralized banking authority.
+• Decentralization: Virtual currency is currency held within the blockchain network that is not controlled by a centralized banking authority.

 3.7 Fiduciary Money: Understanding Trust-Based Currency

-• Examples of Fiduciary money are Cheques, Banknotes, etc.
+• Examples: Cheques, Banknotes, etc.

 3.8 Credit Money: Exploring Value-Based Currency

-• Credit Money refers to that money, in which money value is more than the commodity value.
+• Definition: Credit Money refers to that money, in which money value is more than the commodity value.

 • Money value > Commodity value.